fischer23/boosting_SPRT/README.md

 futility.R:                    Generates the simulated data for Section 5 and saves it in the file "futility.rda" in the results folder.

-plot_generator.R               Uses the simulated data in the results folder to create all plots of the paper and save them in the results folder.
+plot_generator.R:               Uses the simulated data in the results folder to create all plots of the paper and save them in the results folder.